roku-oss/henka/README.md

 ## How do I run it?

-To see usage example please check the sample project: [Link to be added]
+To see usage example please check the sample project: https://github.com/rokudev/henka-sample/

 `build.gradle` changes: